 Origin and tradition of Galician-style cod

-What are cachelos and why are they essential
+What are "cachelos" and why are they essential?

-Cachelos are, simply put, potatoes boiled with their skin in salted water.
-But calling them "boiled potatoes" is like calling a slice of Vic crystal bread with Arbequina oil and hanging tomatoes "bread with tomato": technically correct, but insufficient.
+Cachelos are, quite simply, potatoes boiled with their skin in salted water.
+But calling them "boiled potatoes" is like calling "bread with tomato" a slice of crystal bread from Vic with Arbequina oil and hanging tomatoes: technically correct, but insufficient.

-The skin is not an aesthetic whim: during cooking, it acts as a natural barrier that prevents the potato from falling apart and losing starch into the water.
+The skin is not an aesthetic whim: during cooking, it acts as a natural barrier that prevents the potato from falling apart and losing starch in the water.
 The result is a potato that is firm on the outside but creamy on the inside, which becomes addictive when it receives the oil with paprika.

-Tips for perfect cachelos:
+Tips for perfect "cachelos":

 - Choose potatoes of similar size so they cook evenly.